FrederikLeed/MS-Infrastructure/RDS Scripts/readme.md

 All servers needs to be created and joined to the Active Directory, that process is not part of this..

-Servers required, for all.
-RDLI-01 - Remote Desktop Licenseing server

 Servers required, in Tier 0
 MGMT-01 - Management / Jump server Tier0
 MGMT-02 - Management / Jump server Tier0